hisplan/cromwell-gwf-setup/README.md

 Create a Cromwell server instance and and and RDS Aurora Serverless database cluster using the CloudFormation template here: https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=cromwell-resources&templateURL=https://aws-genomics-workflows.s3.amazonaws.com/latest/templates/cromwell/cromwell-resources.template.yaml

+- Make sure that the value for `GWFCoreNamespace` you put in this template must be matched with the value you set when you created a Genomics Workflow Core in the section above.
+- If you are deploying multiple instances of GWF/Cromwell, make sure that the value for `Namespace` you put in this template is unique across all regions (us-east-1, us-west-1, ...)

 Follow the instructions in the section called `Deploy Cromwell Resources` which can be found [here](./docs/cloudformation/Installing-the-Genomics-Workflow-Core-and-Cromwell.pdf).

 The pre-downloaded template can be found in the `cloudformation` directory.